How to Create SCCM Collection Based on Operating System Attribute Class | ConfigMgr

 SCCM collection based on Operating System Version

-The Version or Build Number attributes of Operating System class can be used to create query based collection for sepecific OS version / Build number.
+The Version or Build Number attributes of the Operating System class can be used to create query based collection for sepecific OS version / Build number.

-Attributes to select from Query Designer
+Attributes to select from the Query Designer

-Attribute Class : Operating System
+Attribute Class: Operating System

-Attribute Name : Version / Build Number
+Attribute Name: Version / Build Number

 SCCM Collection Query / WQL Query for Windows 11 22H2 devices